prasanthrangan/hyprdots/README.md

 For more details, please refer [installation wiki](https://github.com/prasanthrangan/hyprdots/wiki/Installation)

 ### Updating
-To update the dots you need to pull the latest from github and then restore the configs by doing -
+To update Hyprdots you will need to pull the latest changes from github and restore the configs by doing -

 ```shell
 cd ~/Hyprdots/Scripts